-- (1) Except for intercept and escort service provided on request to an aircraft, interception of civil aircraft shall be governed by applicable law and administrative directives in compliance with the Chicago Convention, and in particular Article 3(d) of that Convention under which ICAO Contracting States undertake, when issuing regulations for their State aircraft, to have due regard for the safety of navigation of civil aircraft. - (2) The pilot-in-command of a civil aircraft, when intercepted, shall - (a) immediately follow the instructions given by the intercepting aircraft, interpreting and responding to visual signals in accordance with the specifications in the following Tables -
+- (1) Except for intercept and escort service provided on request to an aircraft, interception of civil aircraft shall be governed by applicable law and administrative directives in compliance with the Chicago Convention, and in particular Article 3(d) of that Convention under which ICAO Contracting States undertake, when issuing regulations for their State aircraft, to have due regard for the safety of navigation of civil aircraft. - (2) The pilot-in-command of a civil aircraft, when intercepted, shall -

+(a) immediately follow the instructions given by the intercepting aircraft, interpreting and responding to visual signals in accordance with the specifications in the following Tables -

-${\it Table~S11-1}$ Signals initiated by intercepting aircraft and responses by intercepted aircraft
+Signals initiated by intercepting aircraft and responses by intercepted aircraft

-Series INTERCEPTING Meaning INTERCEPTED Meaning

-Aircraft Signals Aircraft Responds

-1 DAY or NIGHT - You have DAY or NIGHT - Understood,

-Rocking aircraft and been Rocking aircraft, will comply.

-flashing navigational intercepted. flashing

-lights at irregular Follow me. navigational lights

-intervals (and landing at irregular intervals

-lights in the case of a and following.

-helicopter) from a

-position slightly

-above and ahead of,

-and normally to the

-left of, the intercepted

-aircraft (or to the right

-if the intercepted

-aircraft is a

-helicopter) and, after acknowledgement, a

-slow level turn,

-normally to the left

-(or to the right in the

-case of a helicopter)

-on the desired

-heading.

-Note 1

-Meteorological

-conditions or terrain

-may require the

-intercepting aircraft

-to reverse the

-positions and

-direction of turn

-given above in

-Series 1.

-Note 2

-If the intercepted

-aircraft is not able to

-keep pace with the

-intercepting aircraft,

-the latter is expected

-to fly a series of race-

-track patterns and to

-rock the aircraft each

-time it passes the

-intercepted aircraft.

-2 DAY or NIGHT - An You may DAY or NIGHT - Understood,
+Series INTERCEPTING Aircraft Meaning INTERCEPTED Meaning Signals Aircraft Responds 1 Signals DAY or NIGHT - Rocking aircraft and flashing navigational lights at irregular intervals (and landing lights in the case of a helicopter) from a position slightly above and ahead of, and normally to the left of, the intercepted aircraft (or to the right if the intercepted aircraft is a helicopter) and, after acknowledgement, a slow level turn, normally to the left (or to the right in the case of a helicopter) on the desired heading.
+Note 1 Meteorological conditions or terrain may require the intercepting aircraft to reverse the positions and direction of turn given above in Series 1.
+Note 2 If the intercepted aircraft is not able to keep pace with the intercepting aircraft, the latter is expected to fly a series of race-track patterns and to rock the aircraft each time it passes the intercepted aircraft You have been intercepted.
+Follow me.
+Aircraft Responds DAY or NIGHT - Rocking aircraft, flashing navigational lights at irregular intervals and following.
+Understood, will comply.
+2 DAY or NIGHT - An abrupt breakaway manoeuvre from the intercepted aircraft consisting of a climbing turn of 90 degrees or more without crossing the line of flight of the intercepted aircraft.
+You may proceed.
+DAY or NIGHT - Rocking the aircraft.
+Understood, will comply.
+3 DAY or NIGHT - Land at this DAY or NIGHT - Understood,